On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Introduction

-For a central camera stereo problem, one can define a $3\times 3$ matrix that encodes the incident relation between the projection lines of both cameras~\cite{Ma,Hartley} (epipolar constraint).
+For a central camera stereo problem, one can define a $3\times 3$ matrix that encodes the epipolar constraint, i.e., the incident relation between the projection lines of both cameras~\cite{Ma,Hartley}.
 This matrix is called {\it essential}.
-However, in the case of general camera systems, such a matrix cannot be used because the central constraints are not fulfilled.
-Instead, it can be proved that there is a $6\times 6$ matrix that expresses the incident relation between the projection lines of two general camera systems~\cite{Pless,Sturm}.
-Such a matrix is called {\it generalized essential} and has a special block structure, involving rotation and skew-symmetric matrices of order $3$.
-Often, computer vision problems where this matrix has to be determined are affected with noise and the result is a matrix of order $6$ that fails to fit the structure characterizing the generalized essential matrices.
+For the case of general camera systems, such a matrix cannot be used because the central constraints are not satisfied.
+Instead, it can be proved that there is a $6\times 6$ matrix that expresses the incident relation between the projection lines of two general camera systems~\cite{Pless,Sturm,Miraldo}.
+Such a matrix is called {\it generalized essential} and has a particular block structure, involving rotation and skew-symmetric matrices of order $3$.
+Often, computer vision problems wherever this matrix has to be determined are affected with noise, and this may result in a matrix of order $6$ that fails to fit the structure characterizing the generalized essential matrices.
 In these cases, one needs to find the closest generalized essential matrix from a generic $6\times 6$ matrix.
 From a mathematical point of view, this is a nonlinear constrained matrix optimization problem.
 The fact that it is a nonconvex problem raises many difficulties to find a global minimum.

-Examples of applications that require the estimation of generalized essential matrices are: the computation of the minimal relative pose position for general camera models \cite{Stewenius}; the estimation of the camera motion using multiple multi-perspective camera systems \cite{Kim,Lee}; general structure-from-motion algorithms \cite{Ramalingam,Mouragnon}; and the estimation of the camera absolute pose using known coordinates of 3D straight lines \cite{Miraldo2}.
-Since the special structure of generalized essential matrices involves many nonlinear constraints (a rotation matrix and its product with a skew-symmetric matrix), finding the correct parameters of these matrices may slow down significantly the algorithms.
-An important advantage of having a method to approximate general essential matrices from generic $6\times 6$ matrices, is to allow us to get rid of some of those constraints (or, at least, to reduce the tolerance of these constraints in the optimization processes) to turn the algorithms faster.
+Examples of applications requiring the estimation of a generalized essential matrices are: 1) the computation of the minimal relative pose position for general camera models \cite{Stewenius}; 2) the estimation of the camera motion using multiple multi-perspective camera systems \cite{Kim,Lee}; 3) general structure-from-motion algorithms \cite{Ramalingam,Mouragnon}; and 4) the estimation of the camera absolute pose using known coordinates of 3D straight lines \cite{Miraldo2}.
+Since the particular structure of generalized essential matrices involves many nonlinear constraints (a rotation matrix and its product with a skew-symmetric matrix), finding the correct parameters of these matrices may slow down significantly the algorithms.
+An essential advantage of having a method to approximate general essential matrices from generic $6\times 6$ matrices is to allow us to get rid of some of those constraints (or, at least, to reduce the tolerance of these constraints in the optimization processes) to turn the algorithms faster.